OpenRiskNet/home/openshift/openshift_centos.md

 Being based on a single server it is not suitable for highly available or highly scaleable setups.

+This uses the `oc cluster up` method which does not provide much ability to configure teh Openshift environment.
+Using the Advanced (Ansible) installer is more suited for real deployments.

 # Create a centos machine

 On AWS subscribe to this image: https://aws.amazon.com/marketplace/pp/B00O7WM7QW?ref=cns_srchrow